google/tsunami-security-scanner/docs/howto/new-detector/templated/08-writing-unit-tests.md

 ## Generating things for you

 Finally, under the hood, Tsunami will also generate unit tests for you.
-This helps us detecting flaky detectors: for example when a detector fail to pass the "echo server" test (when the server is just repeating the request, a detector should not raise a vulnerability).
+This helps us detecting flaky detectors: for example when a detector fails to pass the "echo server" test (when the server is just repeating the request, a detector should not raise a vulnerability).

 ## Congratulations!